butaixianran/Blender-Vmd-Retargeting/README.md

 But, there are some old or weird vmd files don't use normal bone names or file structure.

-If you imported a vmd file like this onto Daz or CC3, your model gonna jump from one pose to another, like a robot dance.
+If you imported a vmd file like this onto Daz or CC, your model gonna jump from one pose to another, like a robot dance.

 For those vmd files, just open MikuMikuDance, load a TDA model, and load this vmd file on it, then re-export it as a new vmd file.